| Title: | Genetic Algorithm and Particle Swarm Optimization |

 Crossover algorithm determines the way parents produce children.

-During crossover each of randomly selected pairs of parents
+During crossover, each of the randomly selected pairs of parents

 ,

-.
-If pair of parents have not been selected
+probability prob.
+If a pair of parents has not been selected

-for crossover then corresponding children and parents are coincide i.e.
+for crossover, then corresponding children and parents coincide, i.e.,

 and